adrienjoly/a-frame-descent-vr/README.md

 1. Open https://pitch-gaudy-acai.glitch.me in Oculus Browser or Firefox Reality
 2. Click on the "VR" button, in the lower-right corner
-3. Use your controllers' joysticks to control the ship
+3. Use your controllers' thumbsticks to control the ship, and the right trigger to shoot
 4. Press an "Oculus" button to exit the experience

 ### Is my VR headset supported?